Skip to main content

 Configure

-Configure each node’s parameters (twin UUID, joint values, conditions, etc.).
+Configure each node’s parameters (twin UUID, model, confidence threshold, emit_event settings, etc.).

 5